-Let Anderson Appraisals serve your appraisal needs
+Let Anderson Appraisals take care of your appraisal needs

-Contest your tax assessment
+Dispute your tax assessment in Kootenai County

-Get your appraisal from Anderson AppraisalsOrder today
+Order an appraisal from Anderson AppraisalsOrder today

-Determine an accurate and fair valuation for estate liquidation
+Accurate and fair estate liquidation

 Losing a loved one is a painful time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the fullest degree of discretion.

 Most Americans don't have dedicated estate planners or executors to handle these matters, unlike wealthy individuals.
 And seeing that a home or other property often makes up an unequal share of the total estate value, understanding the true worth of the real estate at hand is of essential importance to ensuring disputing parties walk away knowing they've received an honest deal.

 Move to or from Kootenai County through an employee relocation program

 Employee relocation can be a stressful event, and we understand.
 That's why we take great care in organizing an accommodating appointment time for the appraisal inspection.
 During our thorough inspection, we recommend relocating employees to provide feedback on the positive characteristics of their property, as well as information regarding any recent sales or listings in their area that they want considered.

 Close on your home quickly — for an accurate price